jon-jacky/Piety/editors/edo.md

 From a Python session:

+    $ python3 -i
+    ...
     >>> import edo
     >>> edo.main()

 *edo* takes the same command line arguments and *main* function arguments as *ed.py*.

+If you start the Python session with the *-i* option, control returns to the Python prompt when *edo* exits for any reason.
+Then you can resume your *edo* session just where you left off, with all buffers intact, just by calling *main()* (or *edo.main()*) at the Python prompt.

 ## Shell ##